prinsudesu/portfolio/README.md

 ### Styling

 - Modify CSS files in the `src/components/` directory
-- Update colors in CSS custom properties
+- Update colors in CSS custom properties (both light and dark mode)
 - Add your own images to the `public` folder
+- Dark mode toggle is automatically included in the header

 ### Content